TritonDataCenter/manatee/README.md

 There are currently two components to run for each peer: the sitter (which also starts postgres) and the backup server (which is used for bootstrapping replication for new downstream peers).
+These commands are all intended to be run with "root" user privileges.
 To start the first peer, use:

     # node sitter.js -f devconfs/sitter1/sitter.json